 Diane O. Lucas

-Ms. Lucas is Pro Bono Counsel for Racial Justice Initiatives at Davis Polk.
-She works with lawyers across the firm and with our nonprofit and community partners to develop, supervise and promote matters that reflect the firm’s commitment to creating systemic change to address racial and social injustice and inequality.
+Diane is our Pro Bono Counsel for Racial Justice Initiatives.
+She works with lawyers across the firm and with our nonprofit and community partners to develop, supervise and promote matters that reflect our commitment to creating systemic change to address racial and social injustice and inequality.

 - Pro Bono Counsel for Racial Justice Initiatives, Davis Polk, 2020-present